Worsted

 Worsted was made from the long-staple pasture wool from sheep breeds such as Teeswaters, Old Leicester Longwool and Romney Marsh.
 Pasture wool was not carded; instead it was washed, gilled and combed (using heated long-tooth metal combs), oiled and finally spun.
 When woven, worsteds were scoured but not fulled.

-Worsted wool fabric is typically used in the making of tailored garments such as suits, as opposed to woollen wool, which is used for knitted items such as sweaters.
+Both worsted and woolen spun wool are used for knitted fabrics.
+Worsted wool fabric is typically used in the making of tailored garments such as suits.
 In tropical-weight worsteds, the use of tightly spun, straightened wool combined with a looser weave permits air to flow through the fabric.
 Worsted is also used for carpets, clothing, hosiery, gloves and baize.

 Manufacture

 Worsted cloth, archaically also known as stuff, is lightweight and has a coarse texture.
 The weave is usually twill or plain.
 Twilled fabrics such as whipcord, gabardine and serge are often made from worsted yarn.
 Worsted fabric made from wool has a natural recovery, meaning that it is resilient and quickly returns to its natural shape, but non-glossy worsted will shine with use or abrasion.